Results 1 to 25 of 25

 I'll take some after pics, I dint snap any befores, but if you search for 2.0tfsi carbon valves on google images than you will get the idea, there is literally no limit to how clean you can get your valves

--Shane Drake
+-Shane Drake-

 8. #8

-Active Member Two Rings billyhoyle's Avatar
+Veteran Member Four Rings billyhoyle's Avatar

 Join Date